Washington DC & Northern Virginia Metro Area

-The mix of Pamunkey and clay soils in Northern Virginia can have a number of implications for your home, especially when the weather is harsh or localized flooding takes place.Schedule Free Inspection
+The mix of Pamunkey & clay soils in Washington DC & Northern Virginia have many implications for your home, especially when localized flooding occurs.Schedule Free Inspection

-Basement and Crawl Space Waterproofing in Northern Virginia
+Basement and Crawl Space Waterproofing in Washington DC & Northern Virginia

 Undertaking waterproofing with the help of a professional like those at JES Foundation Repair can have many benefits for your home and your health.
 Of course, waterproofing and encapsulation are flexible and easy-to-tailor processes that can be made to fit the needs of almost any space.
 With the right mix of preventive and proactive measures, we could render your property waterproof, warm, and stable in less than a day!